hsph-bst236/HW-Data_Structures/README.md

 - Follow the instructions in [1brc](https://github.com/ifnesi/1brc#submitting) to create the data
 - Write Python code to print out the 25th,50th, 75th quantile of temperature per station, alphabetically ordered.
 (And try to make the processing fast)
 - Write R code to print out the min, max, mean of temperature per station, alphabetically ordered.
+- Measure the time of the R and python code and analyze the bottleneck.
 - With the help of AI, visualize the data in html.
 You have the flexibility to decide what to illustrate.
 You can refer to  [GWAS diverse monitor](https://gwasdiversitymonitor.com/)

 ## To Dos